Rigidity of Kobayashi isometries of a class of 2-dimensional Lempert manifolds: Introduction

-For a necessary definition, see Section \ref{2}.
-Lempert theory is an effective tool in understanding the isometry problem \cite{Edi 2019, Cha-Zwo 2024, Edi 2024}.
-Lempert's theorem \cite{Lem 1981} states that for a convex or strongly linearly convex domain the Carathéodory and Kobayashi distance or metric are equal, viz., there is a unique holomorphically invariant metric or distance on these domains with the distance/metric decreasing property.
+For the necessary definitions, see Section \ref{2}.
+Lempert theory is an effective tool for understanding the isometry problem \cite{Edi 2019, Cha-Zwo 2024, Edi 2024}.
+Lempert's theorem \cite{Lem 1981} states that for a convex or strongly linearly convex domain, the Carathéodory and Kobayashi distances or metrics are equal, viz., there is a unique holomorphically invariant metric or distance on these domains with the distance/metric decreasing property.